 Since we briefly touched upon the Cavachon vs Cavapoo coat types, it only makes sense to continue on this topic.
 Grooming holds a key role in both of these pups’ daily routines.
 If you know a little bit about grooming dogs, you know that curly coats require tons of care and attention on your end.

 Why does it matter, anyway?
 Well, if a dog has a double coat, it means that they’ll also shed some hair.
 Even though both Bichon Frise and Poodle have curly, fluffy coats, the Bichon Frise has a silky undercoat that may not be as suitable for people with allergies.
 For this reason, the Cavapoo may be more suited for you if you do struggle with dog allergies.
+On the other hand, the purebred Bichon Frise is still considered very much allergy-friendly, as their thick curls are known to trap in any loose dog hair and thus prevent shedding.

 Now back to the details!
 We have to keep in mind that both Cavachons and Cavapoos are crossbreeds, which means that they may inherit different types of coats from their parents.
 Let’s take a closer look.